Balimbanana/SM-SourceExperienceMod/README.md

 Where 1 is easy, 2 is normal, 3 is hard.
 Insurgency will use `ins_bot_difficulty` instead.
 L4D2 will use `z_difficulty` instead.

 `sxpm_difficulty` When set to 1, it will adjust certain stats of combine and zombies and give slight random increase of health.
 2 will have a 10% chance of giving enemies abilities and will be colored.

+`sxpm_usedialogs` When set to 1, uses all dialogs menus instead of radio menus.
+Meant for some games that do not support radio menus mainly.

+`sxpm_sound_block` Default "", sets a sound to play when the Block skill works to block damage, set a path ralative to the sound directory accepts variable numbers such as "blocksound(1-3).wav" or "blocksound(1,2,4).wav" (1-3) will pick a random number from 1 to 3.
+(1,2,4) will select a random value in the set if you need to skip a number.
+Example of a random metallic sound when blocking: "physics/metal/metal_box_impact_bullet(1-3).wav"

+`sxpm_sound_levelup` Default "", sets a sound to play when a player levels up.
+Path is ralative to the sound directory.

+`sxpm_summonsrelations` Default 1, sets summon relationship setting by SetRelationship (1) or ai_relationship (0).

+`sxpm_botstats` Default 0, allow bots to spawn with random skills based on how many times they have died.

 **SXPMQModule Active Skills Descriptions:**
 You use completed side quests, and campaign quests as currency to buy skills.